-Medford Community Electricity Aggregation (CEA) is an electricity supply program organized by the City of Medford to provide residents and businesses with new, City-vetted options for electricity supply.
-The delivery of electricity and billing for use is still completed through the utility (Eversource or National Grid), so customers continue to receive one bill from the utility.
+Medford Community Electricity Aggregation (CEA) is a program offered by the City of Medford to provide residents and businesses with more options for electricity supply and more renewable energy.
+The program doesn’t replace National Grid (or Eversource), the electric utility in Medford, who still continue to deliver electricity, repair outages and manager all billing, so customers continue to receive one bill from their utility.

-Products described as Green contain renewable electricity above that required by the Commonwealth.
-The additional renewable electricity qualifies for MA Class I designation and comes only from solar, wind, anaerobic digestion and low-impact hydro located within New England.
-Local refers to renewable energy resources located in New England.
+Products described as Green contain additional Renewable Energy Certificates (RECs) above that required by MA law.
+The additional RECs qualify for MA Class I designation and come only from solar, wind, anaerobic digestion and low impact hydro.
+Local means 100% of the additional RECs are sourced from New England.

 Competitive, Stable Price

-Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the program, Medford CEA provides competitive, stable rates.
-Please note, savings compared to utility Basic Service cannot be guaranteed because Basic Service prices change every six months for residential and commercial customers and every three months for industrial customers.
+Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the program, Medford Community Electricity Aggregation provides competitive, stable rates, although savings compared to utility Basic Service cannot be guaranteed.

 Support Renewable Energy Sources

-Medford CEA’s standard and optional products include more Renewable Energy Certificates (MA Class I), than required by the Commonwealth.
-This means you can support the growth of renewable energy generation in our region.
+Medford CEA’s standard and optional products include more renewable energy than required by Massachusetts.
+This means you can use cleaner electricity and support the growth of renewable energy generation in our region.